Powering Up Stroke Rehabilitation Through HIIT

 Interventions: Participants will be randomly allocated to one of three groups: the HIIT group, the MICT group, or a stretching group (active control).
 Each group will attend sessions three times per week for 12 consecutive weeks, totaling 36 training sessions.

 Main outcome measures: Assessments will be conducted at baseline, at mid-term of the intervention (week 6), at the end of the intervention (week 12), and at a 12-week follow-up (week 24).
 The primary outcome measure will be muscle power.
-Secondary outcome measures will include muscle strength, body composition, biomarkers, motor function, balance function, cardiorespiratory response, cardio-autonomic response, and psychosocial response.
+Secondary outcome measures will include muscle strength, body composition, biomarkers, motor function, balance function, cardiorespiratory response, and psychosocial response.

 Eligibility Criteria